Milimeter/flutterwave_payment/README.md

 ## Installation
-To use this plugin, add `rave_flutter` as a dependency in your pubspec.yaml file.
+To use this plugin, add `flutterwave_payment` as a dependency in your pubspec.yaml file.

 Webview is required so enable `PlatformView` on iOS by adding: